MP-Gadget/MP-sort/README.rst

 sort.
 The scaling of MP-sort up to 160,000 MPI ranks has been studied by [1]_.
 MP-Sort is the sorting module in BlueTides Simulation [2]_.

+MP-sort can be very useful for
-Our vision is that MP-sort will significantly ease BigData analysis on traditional HPC platforms with MPI.
+BigData simulation and analysis on traditional HPC platforms with MPI.

-Based on this vision, we provide
+We provide

-- a C interface that can be easily integrated into BigData producers, such as large scale simulation applications; and
+- a C interface that can be easily integrated into data producers, such as large scale simulation applications; and

-- a Python interface that can be easily integrated into BigData consumers, such as parallel Python scripts that query simulation data.
+- a Python interface that can be easily integrated into data consumers, such as parallel Python scripts that query simulation data.

-A Python example is https://github.com/bccp/nbodykit/blob/master/ichalo.py , where mpsort is used twice to match up properties of particles cross two different snapshots.
+A real world Python example is https://github.com/bccp/nbodykit/blob/master/ichalo.py , where mpsort is used twice to match up properties of particles cross two different snapshots, to establish the motion of Dark Matter halos cross cosmic times.

 Install
 -------